Military is having trouble recruiting Americans to serve the country, leaders are concerned - NewsBreak

 By the end of 2022, the active duty military will be at its smallest size since the creation of the all-volunteer force, according to Congressional testimony.
 Leaders said that’s partly because they’re in the most challenging recruiting environment they’ve faced in that time.

-“Unless we do things differently, do things for the better, I believe every service except for the Space Force is at risk of missing the recruiting mission,” Sen. Thom Tillis (R-NC) said.
+“Unless we do things differently, do things for the better, I believe every service except for the Space Force is at risk of missing the recruiting mission,” Sen. Thom Tillis (R) -- North Carolina said.

 “In the Army’s most challenging recruiting year since the start of the all-volunteer force, we will only achieve 75% of our FY22 recruiting goal,” Secretary of the Army Christine Wormuth, said in a statement.
 “Despite retaining 104% of our eligible to re-enlist population, we estimate we will fall 10,000 short of our 476,000 end-strength goal.
 Our final numbers will not be available until mid-October.”